anonymousresearcher62-maker/Motion-Intent-Source-Code/README.md

 # Motion Intent & LLM Orientation Body-Relative Guidance Understanding
 Research Work Application for Body-Relative Guidance LLM Paper.

-Note for reviewers of our code: Any comments within the code pointing to names, repositories, or URLs are simply acknolwedgements for library usages and are <b><u>*NOT*</u></b> affiliated to the authors or this research.
+Note for reviewers of our repository: Any comments within the code pointing to names, repositories, or URLs are simply acknolwedgements for library usages and are <b><u>*NOT*</u></b> affiliated to the authors or this research.
 Everything is anoymous otherwise.

-This application is a proof-of-concept for interacting with LLMs using wearable devices and abstracting the world into graph-based representations for easy interactions with LLMs.
-There are various bugs and corner cases I would like to fix as, and if, this app is iterated upon.
-First, here is the app guide.
+Here is the repo guide.

 Repo Guide